Courtesy of American Express

 Article continues below advertisement

 The next major question will be which card lets you earn more points on the things you tend to buy the most.
-If groceries, dining, and airfare are three of your major expenses, the Amex Gold Card pulls way ahead—even with the Chase Sapphire Preferred’s temporary grocery bonus.
-However, if you tend to spend more on a wider range of travel categories—like rideshares, hotels, cruises, trains, and even campgrounds and parking—you can get more mileage out of the Chase Sapphire Preferred.
+If groceries, dining, and airfare are three of your major expenses, the Amex Gold Card pulls slighly—even with the Chase Sapphire Preferred’s new earning rates.
+However, if you tend to spend more on a wider range of travel categories—like rideshares, hotels, cruises, trains, and even campgrounds and parking—you can probably get more mileage out of the Chase Sapphire Preferred.

 Dollar to dollar, this is a clear-cut consideration.
-The Chase Sapphire Preferred costs $95 per year to carry while the Amex Gold Card’s annual fee is a significantly higher $250.
+The Chase Sapphire Preferred costs $95 per year to carry while the Amex Gold Card’s annual fee is a significantly higher $250 (see rates and fees).
 However, you also have to think about whether you’ll use the $100 in annual airline incidental fee statement credits, the $10 monthly Uber Cash, and the $10 per month toward dining which you can enjoy with the Amex Gold Card.
 That’s a potential $220 per year in value that you don’t get with the Chase Sapphire Preferred.

 Amex Gold Card members can also book hotels through the American Express Hotel Collection, and reservations include benefits like room upgrades and, more importantly, a $100 credit per stay toward eligible activity, dining, and spa charges.
 Chase Sapphire Preferred cardholders can book stays through Visa Signature Hotels and enjoy upgrades subject to availability, complimentary breakfast for two, and a $25 food or beverage credit.